johndreamfuture/git-lab/README.md

 *OR*

-- In the pull request tab, select New Pull Request, and then select base to be dev and compare will be the yourname-dev branch.
+- In the pull request tab, select New Pull Request, and then select base to be development and compare will be the yourname-dev branch.
 Once confirmed click on Create Pull Request.

 <br><hr>